1. Home

 3. Datafiles – that contain all the business data collected and generated in Caliach Vision operation.

-In a multi-user environment, the data, of course, has to be held on a central server so it is common to all users and the technology (network/server) has to be capable of handling potential conflicts between users.
+In a multi-user environment, the data, of course, must be held on a central server so it is common to all users and the technology (network/server) must be capable of handling potential conflicts between users.
 Typically, 1 and 2 above are loaded onto the user’s computer with the datafiles on a server, but other configurations are possible in the right circumstances.

 With V5 onwards, database connection depends on the client-server connection mechanism of the server engine involved.
 Prior to V5 there are two methods available to connect to the datafiles to accommodate different mixtures of user operating systems: